chrisnoonan98675/site/xl-deploy/how-to/upgrade-xl-deploy.markdown

 1. [Shut down](/xl-deploy/how-to/shut-down-xl-deploy.html) the XL Deploy server.

-1. Copy the license file (`conf/deployit-license.lic`) from the old installation directory to the new installation directory.

-    Some versions of XL Deploy require a new version of the license file.
-Refer to [XL Deploy licensing](/xl-deploy/concept/xl-deploy-licensing.html#license-types) to see if you need a new license.
-You can download all of your licenses from [https://dist.xebialabs.com/](https://dist.xebialabs.com/).

 1. Copy the `repository` directory from the old installation directory to the new installation directory.

 1. Copy the contents of the `importablePackages` directory from the old installation directory to the new installation directory.